ChainSafe/zcash-wasm-benchmark/REPORT.md

 ### Trial Decryption

 In the browser we were able to download and trial-decrypt 100000 blocks (90 days of Zcash Mainnet) in around 15 seconds for both shielded pools.
-This corresponds to about 7700 blockes per second or around 5000 actions/outputs per second.
+This corresponds to about 7700 blocks per second or around 5000 actions/outputs per second.
 Interestingly, over this block range, a number of the blocks must have been empty of shielded transactions as the number of outputs/actions is less than the total number of blocks.

 Increasing the size of the batches of blocks kept in memory was effective in decreasing total decryption time however this is limited by the amount of memory available to the Wasm runtime (4GB).

-The successfully decrypted notes and the last synced height could be cached in persistant browser stores (e.g. IndexedDB or OPFS) and so under ideal circumstances this computation would only need to be repeated for the new blocks added since the user last opened the web wallet.
+The successfully decrypted notes and the last synced height could be cached in persistent browser stores (e.g. IndexedDB or OPFS) and so under ideal circumstances this computation would only need to be repeated for the new blocks added since the user last opened the web wallet.

 Trial decryption is the main wallet sync process that cannot be handed off to a third party without revealing the wallet view key and these results suggest that it can be done in a very reasonable amount of time, especially for newer wallets and those that are re-opened regularly.